20 QUESTIONS TO ASK YOUR CLIENT BEFORE YOU BUILD THEIR MOBILE APP

 WHAT ARE THE BUSINESS OBJECTIVES FOR THE MOBILE APP?

 Is the mobile app an internal app to increase workforce efficiency?
 Is it there to open the product or service up to a new profile of user?
 Will it increase sales from existing customers?
 All good, worthy reasons to build an app.
-Answers to this question will have a huge influence on how you build the app, what the core features and functions of the app, what platforms it needs to run on and what analytics and Key Performance Indicators (KPIs) you need to track once the app goes live.
+Answers to this question will have a huge influence on how you build the app, what the core features and functions of the app are, what platforms it needs to run on and what analytics and KPIs you need to track once the app goes live.